shwanpla/ME-405-Term-Project/docs/time_trials.rst

 **What's Actually Happening at Checkpoint 4**:

-The garage entry (CP 4) requires precise heading control in a narrow corridor.
+The garage entry (CP 4) requires precise heading control in a corridor.
 The code's heading control strategy:
 - Either drifts too much (hits wall)
 - Or corrects too aggressively (oscillates and hits opposite wall)
 - Or sometimes finds the balance purely by chance